-With new lockdown rules falling into place across the country, university students are panicking over self-isolation and whether they’ll make it home for Christmas.
+With new lockdown rules falling into place across the country, university students are starting to worry over self-isolation and whether they’ll make it home for Christmas.
 So what’s being done to ensure students can get home and return safely to campus in the new year?

-So far, new rapid Covid tests which can give results in an hour, are being administered to universities across England, which could help students get home in time for Christmas.
+So far, new rapid Covid tests which can give results in an hour, are being sent to universities across England, which could help students get home in time for Christmas.

 In England, over a million students are expected to move from a university to a home address in another region during December, where there might be different levels of restrictions and infections.